Pacific Western Airlines: 1950s to 1970s

 At this point in time, the company acquired a reputation for innovation and aggressiveness by developing several unique services for freight customers and passengers.

 The Calgary-Edmonton Chieftain Airbus shuttle service was inaugurated in 1963, with passengers carrying their luggage to the aircraft and depositing it on the ramp for loading.
 A ticket agent on board a 66-seat Douglas DC-4 propliner would then collect the fare during the 55-minute flight.
 The airline operated the service from the close-in Edmonton City Centre Airport (YXD, formerly Edmonton Industrial Airport).

 When the "Chieftain Airbus" service first started, it was estimated that it would take ten years to move one million passengers.
 That goal was reached in less than eight years.

 1964 marked the introduction of another unique service known as Inclusive Tour Charter programs.
 This was another first for Canada, with excursion flights from Vancouver to Grand Cayman Islands.
 Later in the same year, Pacific Western pioneered group charters across the Atlantic, mainly to the United Kingdom.

 In 1966, in anticipation of a regional air policy for Canada, Pacific Western began placing orders for jet and turboprop equipment.
 The regional policy became a reality in 1968, and the company was able to add many more ports of call to the already long list of destinations in Western Canada.
 Services at this point stretched from the U.S.Pacific Northwest to the Arctic Archipelago.

-Boeing 707 equipment was added to the fleet in 1967, and Inclusive Tour programs were introduced to Mexico and Hawaii in the winter, with several European destinations served during the summer, all on a charter basis.
+Boeing 707s were added to the fleet in 1967, and Inclusive Tour programs were introduced to Mexico and Hawaii in the winter, with several European destinations served during the summer, all on a charter basis.
 The addition of a cargo model Boeing 707 meant that livestock and perishables could now be carried all over the world, and the name Pacific Western became synonymous with "World Air Cargo".
 The company aircraft visited more than 90 countries during this period of time.

 Pacific Western operated a worldwide Boeing 707 cargo and passenger charter program until the last aircraft was sold in 1979.